bnb-chain/greenfield/docs/architecture/02-key_management.md

 1. An Ethereum-compatible RPC backend.
 Be noted that we only support necessacry methods to connect a wallet(`eth_chainId`, `eth_networkId`, `eth_blockNumber`, `eth_getBlockByNumber` and `eth_getBalance`).
 Other RPC methods are not implemented.
 2. Same signing algorithm(`eth_scep256k1`) as Ethereum.

-For developers, they can refer to gnfd-go-sdk and gnfd-js-sdk for more infos.
+For developers, they can refer to [greenfield-go-sdk](https://github.com/bnb-chain/greenfield-go-sdk) and [greenfield-js-sdk](https://github.com/bnb-chain/greenfield-js-sdk) for more infos.

 ## Keyring Interface

-The `Keyring` interface is the primary interface for key management in the gnfd-cosmos-sdk.
+The `Keyring` interface is the primary interface for key management in the greenfield-cosmos-sdk.
 It defines the methods that a type needs to implement to be used as a key storage backend.
 These methods include:

 -   `Get`: retrieves a key by name.
 -   `List`: lists all keys stored in the keyring.